dotnet/EntityFramework.Docs/entity-framework/core/get-started/configuring-dbcontext.md

 This article shows basic patterns for configuring a `DbContext` via a `DbContextOptions` to connect to a database using a specific EF Core provider and optional behaviors.

-## Design-time DbContext configuration

-EF Core design-time tools such as [migrations](xref:core/managing-schemas/migrations/index) need to be able to discover and create a working instance of a `DbContext` type in order to gather details about the application's entity types and how they map to a database schema.
-This process can be automatic as long as the tool can easily create the `DbContext` in such a way that it will be configured similarly to how it would be configured at run-time.

-While any pattern that provides the necessary configuration information to the `DbContext` can work at run-time, tools that require using a `DbContext` at design-time can only work with a limited number of patterns.
-These are covered in more detail in the [Design-Time Context Creation](xref:core/miscellaneous/cli/dbcontext-creation) section.

 ## Configuring DbContextOptions

 `DbContext` must have an instance of `DbContextOptions` in order to perform any work.
 The `DbContextOptions` instance carries configuration information such as: